max_drawdown

 Implementation Reference

-- tools/risk_engine.py:10-30 (helper)Supporting helper function that fetches current portfolio positions, downloads historical price data using yfinance, and computes value-based weights for the portfolio.
-Called by max_drawdown.def _get_portfolio_data(lookback: str = "1y"): portfolio = get_positions() positions = portfolio.get("positions", {}) if not positions: return None, None tickers = list(positions.keys()) weights = np.array(list(positions.values())) # This is qty, need value weights # Fetch data data = yf.download(tickers, period=lookback, progress=False)['Close'] if isinstance(data, pd.Series): data = data.to_frame(name=tickers[0]) # Calculate current value weights current_prices = data.iloc[-1] values = current_prices * pd.Series(positions) total_value = values.sum() weights = values / total_value return data, weights
+- tools/risk_engine.py:10-30 (helper)Helper function that retrieves portfolio positions, downloads historical price data using yfinance, and computes value-based weights.
+Used by max_drawdown and other risk tools.def _get_portfolio_data(lookback: str = "1y"): portfolio = get_positions() positions = portfolio.get("positions", {}) if not positions: return None, None tickers = list(positions.keys()) weights = np.array(list(positions.values())) # This is qty, need value weights # Fetch data data = yf.download(tickers, period=lookback, progress=False)['Close'] if isinstance(data, pd.Series): data = data.to_frame(name=tickers[0]) # Calculate current value weights current_prices = data.iloc[-1] values = current_prices * pd.Series(positions) total_value = values.sum() weights = values / total_value return data, weights

-- server.py:14-14 (registration)Import statement bringing the max_drawdown function into the MCP server module for subsequent registration.from tools.risk_engine import portfolio_risk, var, max_drawdown, monte_carlo_simulation
+- server.py:14-14 (registration)Import statement bringing the max_drawdown function into the MCP server module for registration.from tools.risk_engine import portfolio_risk, var, max_drawdown, monte_carlo_simulation